 Immigration law defines "nonimmigrants" as persons who have an intent to return to their home countries when they have completed their stated program.
 Departments and prospective visiting international scholars should keep these distinctions in mind in preparing documents dealing with nonimmigrant status and in all relationships with consular and immigration officers.

 Visiting scholars should come to the United States on appropriate visas.
 The USCIS will deny most applications for change of status for people who state one intention when they enter the United States and then immediately "develop" a different set of intentions.
-Please contact the Global Engagement Office for assistance regarding the best category in which to bring in an international scholar.
+Please contact the International Affairs for assistance regarding the best category in which to bring in an international scholar.

 U.S. immigration laws are very complex.
 The information contained in these pages is designed specifically for scholars and the departments at the University of Colorado Colorado Springs; other individuals should seek assistance from immigration specialists.
 Immigration laws are constantly changing, and even though we will attempt to keep these files up to date, we cannot guarantee their completeness or accuracy.
 The information contained herein is not intended to create an attorney/client relationship, nor can it be construed as legal advice.